Research Committee on Sociology of Law

 the Association in the field of sociology of law".

 The RCSL was initially formed as a largely informal forum to encourage and facilitate exchanges between sociologists of law from different countries.
 A board was created in 1968, formal by-laws were adopted in 1973, and regular election were organised once every fourth year.
 The RCSL also holds annual meetings, occasionally together with other similar associations such as the Law and Society Associations or the Socio-Legal Studies Association.
 The annual meetings are often devoted to specific theoretical and methodological themes, but space is reserved for organising sessions on general topics.
 The selection of themes and the call for papers are the responsibility of the RCSL board and is carried out in cooperation with the local organising committee.
 The RCSL board encourages countries not represented by its board members to participate and to submit suggestions for organising its annual meetings.

 Since the late 1960s, RCSL has supported the formation of permanent working groups, which focus on various research areas such as comparative studies of legal professions, social and legal systems, comparative legal cultures, gender, law and politics, law and urban space, and family and human rights, in order to promote research in these areas.

 On 23 December 1988, the RCSL signed an agreement with government of the Basque Country creating the International Institute for the Sociology of Law in Oñati which is located in the province of Guipúzcoa in the Basque Country in the north of Spain.

 Since its establishment in 1962, the RCSL has contributed to the development of the sociology of law by systematically promoting social scientific research about law, legal institutions and legal systems.
 For more information see the section on sociology of law and the International Institute for the Sociology of Law.

-Masayuki Murayama (Japan) is currently the president of the RCSL.
-Previous presidents include Vittorio Olgiati (Italy), Anne Boigeol (France), Lawrence Friedman (Stanford, USA), Johannes Feest (Bremen, Germany), Rogelio Perez Perdomo (IESA, Caracas, Venezuela), Mavis Maclean (Oxford, UK), Vincenzo Ferrari (Degli Studi Milano, Italy), Jean van Houtte (Belgian), Jan Glastra Van Loon (the Netherlands), and Renato Treves (Italy).